calebwin/stdg/README.md

 ```cmd
 draw_rectangle.txt | stdg
 ```
+--->

-Both of these will open the following window to output the graphics.
+This will open the following window to output the graphics.

 ![An example output through standard graphics](https://i.imgur.com/bPnUYoJ.png)